 - Home modification costs include costs to remodel bathrooms for wheelchair accessibility, for example.

-There are several types of service providers who are generally involved in LTC: live-in caregivers, companions, housekeepers, therapists, and private duty nurses.
+If you choose to get LTC at your home, there are several types of service providers who are generally involved in LTC: live-in caregivers, companions, housekeepers, therapists and private duty nurses.
 The services of these workers are typically covered by LTCI:

-- Live-in caregivers assist people who need 24 hour a day care but not consistently enough to prevent a single caregiver from sleeping.
+- Live-in caregivers assist people who need 224-hour-a-day care but not consistently enough to prevent a single caregiver from sleeping.
 They are not medical workers.
 Live-in caregivers typically work shifts of a few days at a time and go home between their shifts.

 - Companions are a flexible sort of LTC provider.
 They can provide as much care as a live-in caregiver or as little as a few hours of personal care each week.
 Typically, they have the same kinds of qualifications as live-in caregivers and are not medical workers.

 - Housekeepers generally provide the kind of services you’d expect.
 They perform the daily chores that keep the household running, but do not do personal care work.

 - Therapists are skilled providers who typically provide a specific kind of care.
 Therapists generally do not provide services other than those related to their therapeutic area.

 - Private duty nurses provide skilled in-home nursing care to private patients.
 They can provide any services that nurses can provide in a home setting.